Efficient approximation of high-frequency Helmholtz solutions by Gaussian coherent states

 The remainder of our work is organised as follows.
-In Section \ref{sec:setting}, we precise the setting and state our key approximation result \eqref{eq_approximation_asymptotic} in its more general form.
+In Section \ref{sec:setting}, we precise the setting and state our key approximation result \eqref{eq_approximation_asymptotic} in its most general form.
 Section \ref{sec:proofs} contains the proof of our findings.
-In Section \ref{sec:helmholtz}, we apply the general theory of Sections \ref{sec:setting} and \ref{sec:proofs} to our scattering model problem.
+In Section \ref{sec:helmholtz}, we apply the general theory of Sections \ref{sec:setting} and \ref{sec:proofs} to our scattering model problem with PML.
 Numerical examples are reported in Section \ref{sec:numerics}.
 Finally, Appendix \ref{sec:GS} collects technical results concerning Gaussian coherent states.